tabler/tabler/pages/_docs/breadcrumb.md

 ## Breadcrumb variations

-You can add more variations by modify `$breadcrumb-variants` variable in Tabler config.
+If you wish to use different separators, modify the `$breadcrumb-variants` variable in the Tabler config.
+Depending on the aesthetics of your design, you can choose dots, bullets or arrows.

 {% capture code %}
 {% include ui/breadcrumb.html class="breadcrumb-dots" %}